Please confirm topic selection

 • failure to align ulna will lead to chronic dislocation of radial head

-• Open reduction of radiual head
+• Open reduction of radial head

 • approach